 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about common issues that affect men with testicular cancer.

-Test results, the type of testicular cancer you have, the stage of the cancer and other factors such as age, fitness and medical history are all important in assessing your prognosis.
+Test results, the type of testicular cancer you have, the stage of the cancer and other factors such as your age, fitness and medical history are all important in assessing your prognosis.

 After seeing your GP and getting a diagnosis from the urologist, you may be cared for by a range of health professionals who are responsible for different aspects of your treatment.